 Are Pineapples a Labour Inducer?

 Most pregnant ladies go into labour once they pass the 40 weeks mark on their own, but it can be tempting to try labour-inducing remedies if the pregnancy has passed over 40 weeks.
 And eating pineapples during pregnancy is just one of them.
-While women are often recommended to avoid eating pineapple in pregnancy, especially in early pregnancy, this changes when women enter late into pregnancy and are awaiting labour.
+While women are often recommended to avoid eating pineapple during pregnancy first trimester, this changes when women enter late into pregnancy and are awaiting labour.
 This is so because it is a common belief that eating pineapple can loosen the cervix and induce contractions and labour.

 There is some evidence to suggest that pineapples, specifically the core, may contain an enzyme called bromelain that can ripen the cervix and cause contractions, potentially leading to labour.
 However, there is very little scientific proof to support this claim, and in some cases, consuming pineapple can lead to gastric upset which may leave expectant mothers exhausted and possibly dehydrated.
 It is also important to note that natural remedies are unlikely to work before 37 or 38 weeks of pregnancy, and every baby is unique and may need the full 40 weeks or more to be at their healthiest.